 8.4.2.186 PMKID lList element

-The PMKID lList element is used to identify cached PMKSAs that the STA believes to be valid for the destination AP [wording from 8.4.2.24.5 in 11mc/D4.0], or to identify the cached PMKSA selected by the AP [is that right?
-39.52 suggests something like that, but there’s nothing in 11.11.2.2 which says so explicitly].
+The PMKID lList element is used to identify cached PMKSAs that the STA believes to be valid for the destination AP, or to identify the cached PMKSA selected by the AP.
 The format of the PMKID List element is shown in Figure 8-575ad [Editor: make sure this is an actual cross-reference, not just text]. contains a PMKID Count followed by that number of PMKIDs.
 The size of each PMKID is 16 octets so the length of the PMKID list element is based on the number of PMKIDs included.

 Editor: rename “PMK caching” to “PMKSA caching” throughout the spec (cf. 11mc/D4.0), and similarly for “PMK cached” and “cached PMK”.